Welcome to askmyprofessor.org

-“How many faculty members at this institution hold adjunct positions, full-time instructorships or lectureships, and tenured/tenure-track appointments?”
+“How many faculty members at this institution hold part-time adjunct positions, instructorships or lectureships, and tenured/tenure-track appointments?”

 Most likely, your professor will explain that he or she is a part-time adjunct, full-time instructor/lecturer, or tenureable member of the faculty.
 An administrator may respond by citing percentages of faculty in each category and perhaps teacher-to-student ratios.
-(Remember to ask for the ratio of tenured or tenure-track faculty members to students).
+(Remember to ask for the ratio of tenurable faculty members to students).